This is the multi-page printable view of this section. Click here to print.

 Lucille Connectors are components that retrieve data from a source system, packages the data into “Documents”, and publishes them to a pipeline.

-To configure a Connector, you have to provide its class (under class
+To configure a Connector, you have to provide its class (under class) in its config.
+You also need to specify a name for the Connector.

 {